 ABOUT OUR TEAM

-Stacie B. Lieberman, Director
+Stacie B. Lieberman, Director of Post-Conviction and Mitigation Advancement

-Jane Eggers, Supervising Senior Attorney, APD DNA Review Project
+Jane Eggers, Supervising Senior Attorney

+Jane is the Supervising Senior Attorney for the APD DNA Review Project and the Wrongful Conviction Project, and she is also lead counsel on and assists with some DPS DNA Review Project cases.
 Prior to joining The Forensic Project, Jane worked as a capital post-conviction attorney for a number of years.
 She has also worked for state and international policy organizations.
 Jane received her J.D. from the University of Arizona (Law Review) and her MSSW from Columbia University.
-Jane is admitted to practice in Texas and Louisiana and is a member of the bars of the United States Supreme Court and United States District Court for the Eastern District of Louisiana.
+Jane is licensed to practice in Texas and Louisiana and is a member of the bars of the United States Supreme Court, the United States Court of Appeals for the Fifth Circuit, and United States District Court for the Eastern District of Louisiana.

 Prior to joining The Forensic Project, Natasha gained significant experience as an appellate attorney at the Miami-Dade Public Defender’s Office, where she won a case before the Florida Supreme Court in 2018.
 Natasha is licensed to practice in Texas and Florida.
 Natasha has appeared on several national trivia programs, including Jeopardy! and ABC’s The Chase.